-Your clinic may offer you additional treatments on top of your main treatment such as in vitro fertilisation (IVF). or intracytoplasmic sperm injection (ICSI).
-This page will explain what some of the most common treatment add-ons are and how effective they are.
+Your clinic may offer you additional treatments on top of your main treatment.
+This page explains what some of the most common treatment add-ons are and how effective they are.
 For more detailed information, you may want to contact a clinic to discuss this further with a specialist.

 What are add-ons?